mdadil2003/Currency-Converter/README.md

 2- Open index.html in your web browser.

-3-Select the base currency and target currency from the dropdown menus.
+3- Select the base currency and target currency from the dropdown menus.

-4-Enter the amount to convert.
+4- Enter the amount to convert.

-5-The converted amount will be displayed instantly.
+5- The converted amount will be displayed instantly.

 ## APIs Used
 Currency API: Provides real-time currency exchange rates.